George Simpson (businessman): Early life

 George Simpson was born c.
 1792 in Dingwall, Ross-Shire, Scotland.
 (Note: There are no extant records of Simpson's birth, and the year of 1792 is an estimate.)
-He was the illegitimate son of George Simpson Sr, a solicitor from the nearby village of Avoch.
-George Simpson Sr was related through marriage to Alexander Mackenzie, and was a descendant of George Mackenzie, 2nd Earl of Seaforth, and Duncan Forbes of Culloden.
-Having originally been sent to Dingwall for his legal apprenticeship, Simpson Sr eventually served as a solicitor for the Sheriff's Court.
-In 1786, when his father Thomas Simpson died, Simpson Sr was joined in Dingwall by his mother Isobel, and his younger siblings Jean, Mary, Geddes and Duncan.
+He was the illegitimate son of George Simpson Sr., a solicitor from the nearby village of Avoch, and was related by marriage to Sir Alexander Mackenzie.
+Simpson Jr.'s great-grandfather was the 2nd Scottish Lord of Gruinard, George Mackenzie, grandson of George Mackenzie, 2nd Earl of Seaforth of Clan Mackenzie, and descendant of Lord Duncan Forbes of Culloden.
+Having originally been sent to Dingwall for his legal apprenticeship, Simpson Sr. eventually served as a solicitor for the Sheriff's Court.
+In 1786, when his father Thomas Simpson died, Simpson Sr. was joined in Dingwall by his mother Isobel, and his younger siblings Jean, Mary, Geddes and Duncan.

 Intersection of High Street and Church Street in Dingwall, the location of the schoolhouse where Simpson was educated.

 Simpson was primarily raised by his aunt Mary, who served as his foster mother particularly after his father left to work in the nearby town of Ullapool.
 He received about eight or nine years of education at the parish school, where he was taught reading, writing, arithmetic and geography.
 He studied alongside Æmelius Simpson, the illegitimate son of the schoolmaster Alexander Simpson, who would later also work for the Hudson's Bay Company.
 Towards the end of his education, he tutored Duncan Finlayson, who would remain a close friend.
 In 1807, the schoolmaster Alexander Simpson married George's aunt Mary, and a year later she gave birth to Thomas Simpson, George's first cousin, who he would later employ for the HBC.